 “SAP Fiori UX is anything but innocuous.
 It is such a radical rethink of the way people should interact with an ERP system that it will impact the way application leaders need to manage their SAP implementation, including team responsibilities, structures and success metrics.
 If successful, SAP Fiori UX will have profound implications on the enterprise software market.”

-Its almost as if Fiori is designed more to look good in brochures rather than being a functional UI.
+It’s almost as if Fiori is designed more to look good in brochures than a functional UI.
 In testing, Fiori takes longer than doing the same actions in SAPGUI.
 Fiori only has the advantage of graphics display over SAPGUI.
-Outside of a few small SAP consulting partners that are using the Professional Services functionality, globally, we estimate that companies using Fiori exclusively to “work in” S/4HANA is close to nil.
+Outside of a few small SAP consulting partners using the Professional Services functionality globally, we estimate that companies using Fiori exclusively to “work in” S/4HANA are close to nil.

 SAP’s Overhyped Mediocre UI

-I don’t see it as in the same category as the top UI’s among the 53 vendors I have covered.
-Plus, one can’t analyze a series of mobile applications — that are designed to do more simple things as a user interface that drives the entire application.
+I don’t see it as the same category as the top UI’s among the 53 vendors I have covered.
+Plus, one can’t analyze a series of mobile applications designed to do more simple things as a user interface that drives the entire application.
 Fiori is not the primary user interface of SAP.
 Again, this distinction seems lost on Gartner.

 “SAP Fiori UX delivers a fundamentally different user experience by being centered on the tasks and activities that matter to the end user.
 In contrast to previous approaches by SAP, the Fiori experience is not limited to a functional area, but rather cuts across functional areas and end-to-end processes.
 This is delivered through a collection of purposeful apps (see “The App and Its Impact on Software Design” ).
 The Fiori concept also entails end users’ ability to choose, invoke and manage their own set of apps via the Fiori launchpad.
 Fiori apps work equally on desktops, tablets or smartphones (see “Turning Supertankers: Getting SAP UX Right”).”

-Having extensively tested Fiori (rather than taking notes from SAP relationship managers as Gartner did), I don’t think this is true, and a lot of details are being glossed over here.
+Having extensively tested Fiori (rather than taking notes from SAP relationship managers as Gartner did), I don’t think this is true.
+A lot of details are being glossed over here.

 - First, many Fiori apps are solely within one functional area.

 - Second, I am also not convinced that Fiori works equally well on desktops, tablets, or smartphones.
-It would be highly unlikely if it did.
+It would be improbable if it did.
 SAP made an error basing Fiori on mobile UI technologies.
 People do not need to use SAP applications on tablets or phones.
-If they do, they can use apps created by mobile teams that write in either Android or iOS that send data to SAP.
+If they do, they can use mobile teams that write in either Android or iOS that send data to SAP.
 (SAP seems to be refighting the battles of SAP Mobile.
 SAP already lost the mobile space to Andriod and iOS development.)

 Fiori’s Core Strength in Display

-Screen real estate, as well as input devices (keyboards, mice, etc.), mean substantial differences in usage.
-I am happy to be updated on a phone or tablet, but if I have serious work to do.
-If I am going to plan a supply network or analyze a series of forecasts, I don’t see how any application on the planet is going to work “equally” well on a phone, tablet, or computer.
+Screen real estate and input devices (keyboards, mice, etc.) mean substantial differences in usage.
+I am happy to be updated on a phone or tablet, but I have serious work to do.
+If I plan a supply network or analyze a series of forecasts, I don’t see how any application on the planet is going to work “equally” well on a phone, tablet, or computer.
 And this had nothing to do with SAP or Fiori — it is a statement that applies to application interfaces overall.
-A user interface also works differently depending upon the size and resolution of a monitor or when used across two computer screens versus one.
+A user interface also works differently depending upon the size and resolution or when used across two computer screens versus one.

 Where is Gartner coming from here?
 Don’t they user, user, interfaces on different devices?
 Why don’t they just intuitively know this?